 Those who have presbyopia will also need addition and dominant measurements.

 Do I have to buy contact lenses from my optician?

-While it’s often thought that you need to buy your contact lenses from the optician who’s tested your eyes, it isn't actually compulsory and you can buy your contact lens from any optician or licensed online retailer.
+It's often thought that you need to buy contact lenses from the optician who tested your eyes, however it isn't compulsory.
+You can buy your contact lenses from any optician or licensed online retailer.

 How can I read my contact lens prescription?